Kris Jenner, 63 Caught Having Her Butt Squeezed By 38-Year-Old Boyfriend Corey Gamble In Paparazzi Yacht Pics

 Kris Jenner & Corey Gamble are ultimate couple GOALS????
 Pictured on their way back to their yacht after shopping in Monaco✨ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ⠀ ⠀ ⠀⠀ ⠀ ⠀⠀ ⠀ ????AbacaPress #krisjenner #jenner #coreygamble #kyliejenner #kimkardashian #khloekardashian #kourtneykardashian #kendalljenner #love #celebrity #celebritycouple #momager #monaco #yacht #yachtlife

-Comments left to Splash News‘ update seemed to see a fanbase who’d definitely honed in on the butt squeeze.
+Comments left on Splash News‘s update appeared to prove many among their fanbase had honed in on the butt squeeze.

 “Ohhhh sh*t what’s going on in the 4th pic,” one fan asked jokingly.